Exception: XMP JPEG segment is larger than 65535 bytes

 I don't have a solution for you.
 However I'm happy to continue to discuss this and we may discover a work-around.

-RE: Exception: XMP JPEG segment is larger than 65535 bytes - Added by Ulrich Pegelow about 5 years ago
+RE: Exception: XMP JPEG segment is larger than 65535 bytes - Added by Ulrich Pegelow over 5 years ago

 thanks for your feedback!